learn-co-curriculum/ruby-arguments-readme/README.md

 # > count_from_one_to(50) # Will count from 1 to 50
 ```

 When we define a method with arguments we are defining a bareword that we can use to reference the actual value supplied to the method upon invocation.
 We built a method that will count from `1` to any specified number.
-When we actually call that method, we need a word, an abstraction, a variable, that we can refer to that idea of "any specified number" as.
+When we actually call that method, we need a word, an abstraction, a variable, with which we can refer to that idea of "any specified number".
 That's an argument.

 ```ruby
 def count_from_one_to(end_of_range)